Principal's Corner

 Expectations for the Implementation of HITS

 High Impact Teaching Strategies (HITS) aren't new.
 However, using these strategies consistently and effectively is.
 The HITS are a part of our School Improvement Plan (SIP).
-The expectation is that these strategies are our main focus for implementing instruction.
+The HITS should be used to implement instruction across every content and elective classes.

 When you create your lesson plans, please identify which HITS you will use to deliver the instruction.
 A drop box will be added to lesson plans with the HITS strategies.